keyle/SwiftCocoaUtilities/README.md

 ### SwiftCocoaUtilities

+## NOTE: this is an archive, all of this is now out of date.

 A bunch of classes I made and use for my own sanity..

 They solve my own problems to develop apps quickly.